When Is the Best Time to File My 2020 Tax Return?

 The 2021 tax season for filing 2020 tax returns will be different from previous tax seasons, largely because of the restrictions on in-person meetings with tax professionals and other COVID-19 issues.
 For example, visiting an Internal Revenue Service (IRS) office will mean scheduling an appointment and following COVID-19 safety guidelines.

-If you’re wondering when is the best time to file your 2020 tax return, here are some tips.
+Here are some tips if you’re wondering when is the best time to file your 2020 tax return.

 File as Early as Possible